Kim Jones (designer)

 Kim Niklas Jones (born 11 September 1973) is an English fashion designer.

-A graduate of Central St Martins College of Art and Design, he has served as the artistic director of menswear for Louis Vuitton, womenswear for Fendi, and Dior Homme.
+A graduate of Central St Martins College of Art and Design, he had served as the Artistic Director of menswear for Louis Vuitton, Womenswear for Fendi, and Dior Homme.

+He is currently the Creative Director for Bosideng new premium urban line Areal, and also running his own project Kim Jones Studio.